 Note: This recipe takes several hours to make, including cooking times, so if you make it be sure to set aside adequate time.
 That being said, if needed you can wait to finish after the blending step, completing the final cooking when you have the time, ensuring to refrigerate the blended mixture if it will be awhile before you can finish it.
 If you do this, you will probably need to cook it a bit longer to get it boiling, but then after that follow the cooking instructions as written.

-If you have a lemon tree that produces a surplus of lemons or if you can find them for cheap this is definitely a great way to use them.
+If you have a lemon (or lime) tree that produces a surplus of lemons/limes or if you can find them for cheap this is definitely a great way to use them.
 Have you made your own dishwasher detergent?
 If so, what kind did you make and how did it turn out?
 Do you have any questions for me that I didn’t answer in this post?
 Let me know in the comments below.
-If you make this recipe, be sure to share it on Instagram and tag me @sheabutter_sunshine_sarcasm.
+If you make this, I’d love to see how it turned out for you.
+If you are active on social media, please tag me in your post on Instagram @herbivore_homemaker or on Twitter @herbivorebekah.